AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 ```
 _the prefix 0x is voluntarily inserted here only to give a better visual representation_.

-The `extranonce` is, at it's basics, the message of the server saying the client "_I give you the first number to start search from_".
-More in detail the `extranoce` is the leftmost part of that number.
+The `extranonce` is, at its basics, the message from the server saying to the client "_I give you the first number to start search from_".
+The `extranoce` is the leftmost part of that number.
-Assume a pool notifies the client the usage of extranonce `ab5d` this means the client will see it's search segment narrowed as
+Assume a pool notifies the client of extranonce `ab5d`.
+This means the client will see its search segment narrowed as
 ```
   Min 0xab5d000000000000
   Max 0xab5dffffffffffff
 ```
-Pushing an extranonce of 4 bytes (like in the example) will give pool the possibility to separate segment 65535 different miners ( or if you prefer 0xffff miners ) while leaving the miner still a segment of 2^48 possible nonces to search on.
+Pushing an extranonce of 4 bytes (like in the example) will give pool the ability to segment 65535 different miners (or if you prefer 0xffff miners) while leaving the miner a segment of 2^48 possible nonces to search on.

-Recalculating, as above, the computation capacity needed to search this segment we get
+The computation capacity needed to search this segment is
 ```
   ( 2^48 / 15 ) / 1T ~ 18.76 TeraHashes per second
 ```